giridhar7632/Todo-App/README.md

 Here, we are going to use the `value` event.

 ---
-Event: `value`,
+Event: '`value`',
-Typical usage: "Read and listen for changes to the entire contents of a path."
+Typical usage: 'Read and listen for changes to the entire contents of a path.'
 ---